EnterpriseDB/repmgr/FAILOVER.rst

 it can reconnect when needed (the command line option --initdb-no-pwprompt will set up a password-less superuser).

+By default the witness server will listen on port 5499; this value can be overridden with the -l/--local-port option.

 Start the repmgrd daemons
 -------------------------